Bryan Ellis

 Bryan Ellis (born September 13, 1988) is an American college football coach.
-He is the tight ends coach for the University of Alabama, a position he has held since 2024.
+He is the quarterbacks coach for the University of Alabama, a position he has held since 2026.

 Playing career

 Ellis grew up in Byron, Georgia and initially attended Tiftarea Academy.
 He transferred to Peach County High School before his senior year.
 Ellis passed for over 3,600 and had 31 touchdown passes in his lone season at the school.

 Ellis played college football for the UAB Blazers and redshirted his true freshman season after undergoing shoulder surgery.
 He had a second surgery that led to him missing his redshirt freshman season.
 As a redshirt sophomore, Ellis appeared in four games as a field goal holder and one as a quarterback in 2009, where he completed one-of-four passes for 14 yards against Texas A&M. He became the Blazers' starting quarterback four games into his redshirt junior season and finished the year with 2,940 passing yards and 25 touchdown passes with 12 interceptions.
 Ellis was named UAB's starting quarterback entering his redshirt senior season.
 He missed most of the season due to injury completed 67-of-127 pass attempts for 743 yards with two touchdowns and five interceptions.